District of Monmouth: History

 The borough was abolished in 1996 by the Local Government (Wales) Act 1994, with the area forming nearly all of the new principal area of Monmouthshire (along with Llanelly from Blaenau Gwent).

 Political control

 The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Political control of the council from 1974 until its abolition in 1996 was held by the following parties:
+Political control of the council from 1974 until its abolition in 1996 was as follows:

 Premises

 The headquarters of the district council was at Mamhilad House, Pontypool, part of the British Nylon Spinners factory site.
 This was outside the district, lying in neighbouring Torfaen.